 If you are interested in the Phlebotomy Certificate of Completion program, you must first apply to the College.
-It is important to send your high school transcript or G.E.D. information to Enrollment Services one month prior to registering for the Phlebotomy course.
+It is important to send your high school transcript or G.E.D. information to Enrollment Services at least one month prior to registering for the Phlebotomy course.
+It is recommended that we receive your official final high school transcript by February 15, for fall semester applicants and September 15, for spring semester applicants.

 Returning Montco students